mjbarnes/git-tutorial/Readme.md

         nothing to commit, working directory clean
         C:\git\IntroductionToGit [master]>
         </pre>
-    c.
-Our git status is empty.
+    * Our git status is empty.
 This is because the git status command reflects active and unsaved work on the git repository.
 To view our git commit log we will need to call `$ git log`
         * `$ git log`
         <pre>
         C:\git\IntroductionToGit [master]> git log